-Free flow, moderate and heavy flow studies have returned an average accuracy of >93%.
-If using a low speed variant and looking at slow moving traffic, the accuracy will be reduced depending upon variables such as gaps between vehicles.
+Free flow, moderate and heavy traffic flow studies have returned an average accuracy of >93%.

 DYNAMIC FRAME RATE (PATENT PENDING)

 Dynamic frame rate is used to reduce the power consumption of the 331 whilst no valid targets are being detected.
 It does this by reducing the number of times the transmitter looks for a target per second, after the 331 has not detected a target for 1 second.
 You can set the dynamic frame rate anywhere from 0 to 20 with a default value set at 2 by entering the DFR command.
 Once a target is detected the transmitter will start operating at its standard rate (10Hz) and will continue to do so until the 331 does not detect a valid target for 1 second.